Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Discussion

-Additionally, some peaks in the glass IR spectra are superimposed on those of potassium-antimony silicate crystals (see Table~\ref{tab:Mid-IR_bands} in \ref{sec:KSS_FTIR}) that also somewhat blurs the overall picture.
-Besides, as follows from Section~\ref{sec:stress}, the analysed glass is under the internal stress, which also should have a strong effect on the vibration-peak positions.
+Additionally, some peaks in the glass IR spectra are superimposed on those of potassium-antimony silicate crystals (see Online Resource~\ref{esm:fig_KPbSbO5}, Tables~ESM~\ref{esm:fig_KPbSbO5}.1 and ESM~\ref{esm:fig_KPbSbO5}.2) that also somewhat blurs the overall picture.
+Besides, as follows from Section~\ref{subsec:stress}, the analysed glass is under the internal stress, which also should have a strong effect on the vibration-peak positions.
 Remark, that the stress is distributed non-uniformly throughout a bead volume that introduces an additional uncertainty in the assignment of IR absorption peaks.

 Thus, all those factors considerably affect the data interpretation and interfere with the reliable peak assignment.
 However, we can certainly conclude that glass is composed of a broad spectrum of silicate species including Q$^3$ and Q$^4$ ones in intact domains, whereas in degraded domains, it mainly consists of the only type of silicate units, namely, of chains (Q$^2$), with a minor addition of other species.
 In domains of moderately corroded glass, it is often composed of a narrower set of silicate species than it comprises in undamaged ones, with Q$^2$ chains being the main units.
 Thus, we can state that the more destructed bead glass is, the more depolymerized it is.